 1, When you get the word decide within 5 seconds which meaning of the word you are choosing.
 For example, if your word is 'apple', you can think of these meanings and topics:

 - the fruit,

-- the computer and mobile device producing company (Steve Jobs),
+- the computer and mobile device producing company or Steve Jobs,

 - New York, which is called the 'Big Apple',

-- Adam and Eve's story from the beginning of the Bible where she bites the apple,
+- Adam and Eve's story at the beginning of the Bible where she bites an apple from the forbidden tree,

 - any movie, song, book, exhibition which title includes the word apple,

-- any personal story you had with apple.
+- any personal story you had with an apple.

-2, Within 5 seconds decide the sub-topic.
+2, Within the next 5 seconds decide the topic.
 For instance, if you choose the apple technology topic, you can talk about the company, their history, their products, a well-known related person, their stock price history, etc.

-The sub-topic will strongly influences the format of your presentation.
+The topic will strongly influence the format of your presentation.
 You can choose a story line (sequential presentation) or a well-structured format that's built around a framework or more complex nested frameworks.

-3, In the remaining short preparation time think over the outline of your talk and decide how you are going to finish it, what the conclusion is.
+3, In the remaining short preparation time think over the outline of your talk and decide how you are going to finish it, what the conclusion will be.